thecoderstudio/apollo-agent/README.md

 ### Development
 During development you can use `go run` which compiles your code and runs the resulting binary.
-Refer to *Running* to see the requirements arguments for the agent.
+Refer to *Running* to see the required arguments for the agent.

 ### Testing
 I prefer to run tests while checking for race conditions and collecting coverage.